15 Things Your Realtor Can't (or Won't) Tell You

 Your realtor should do everything possible to help you find or sell a great home.
 But, by law, there are some things your realtor can’t tell you.

-Being aware of these things puts you in a position to find out on your own and stop wasting money on unfruitful efforts.
-Plus, given that a home is typically the largest investment you’ll make, you want to be an informed investor.
+Being aware of these things puts you in a position to get ahead financially with a good investment.
+And given that a home is typically the largest investment you’ll make, you want to be an informed investor.

 Author Details